Does Alcohol Affect Your Skin?

 Alcoholism And Rosacea

-According to a study conducted by the American Academy of Dermatology, two important facts were noted:
+According to a 2017 cohort study published in the Journal of the American Academy of Dermatology, two important facts were noted:

-It appears that avoiding certain types of alcohol can lower chances of rosacea flare-ups in those who already have rosacea while avoiding others will lower the chances of developing rosacea.
-Even further, avoiding alcohol altogether will lower the risk for issues related to rosacea.
+It appears that avoiding certain types of alcohol can lower the chances of rosacea flare-ups in those who already have rosacea, while avoiding others will lower the chances of developing rosacea.
+Even further, avoiding alcohol altogether will lower the risk of issues related to rosacea.

 Inflammation And Alcoholism

-When a person consumes alcohol, it causes blood to raise into the skin tissue.
+When a person consumes alcohol, it causes blood to rise into the skin tissue.
 When blood rushes to these delicate tissues, it causes inflammation.
-This results in red, blotchy patches of skin, and can lead to ruddiness, discoloration, and dehydration.
+This results in red, blotchy patches of skin and can lead to ruddiness, discoloration, and dehydration.

 When this level of inflammation is continued over long periods of time, like when a person is struggling with alcoholism and drinking often, it can cause premature aging of the skin.